For voter registration information, please call the New Canaan Registrar of Voters, Joan McLaughlin (R) at 203-594-3070.

 How do I join or enroll in a party?

 Registering to vote in a political party allows you to participate in that party’s political primaries (where they choose the candidate who will run in the general election) and organizations.
 You should choose the party that best matches up with your own personal beliefs and principles.
 Individuals who are members of political parties defend the party’s values and/or platform.
 If you do not wish to enroll in a political party you will be designated as “Unaffiliated” – commonly misinterpreted to be “Independent” which is a registered party in Connecticut and may only vote in the general election.

 You may enroll in a party (or switch parties if already registered) when you register to vote, or at any time after you have registered.
 This may be done by mail or in person using the form available from the Registrars of Voters office or from the Town Clerk’s Office.
 Changing from a major party to another major party, of which Connecticut has 2: Republican & Democrat requires a 3 month waiting period before the right to participate in the new party’s caucuses or primaries is attained.

 New Connecticut Voting Districts

-Connecticut established new boundaries for State Assembly and State Senate districts in 2012.
+Connecticut established new boundaries for State Assembly and State Senate districts in 2022.
 Voters should refer to the new maps when determining where to vote.
-The New Canaan voter district map is on the Town website.
+The current New Canaan voter district map is on the Town website.